2020 QLD Premier Rugby Season Preview: Norths

 By Finn Morton; Photo – QRU Media/Brendan Hertel

-After a slow start to their season at home, Norths showed that they can compete with Premier Rugby's best after defeating both UQ and Easts inside the first seven rounds.
+After a slow start to their 2019 season, Norths showed that they can compete with Premier Rugby’s best after defeating both UQ and Easts inside the first seven rounds.
 But a winless backend of the season saw the Eagles finish last.

-Norths did have five players selected in last years NRC though, and another three in the URC, which has head coach Luke Oxford feeling optimistic ahead of 2020.
+Norths did have five players selected in last year’s NRC though, and another three in the URC (U19s), which has head coach Luke Oxford feeling optimistic about the 2020 season, when it eventually kicks off.

 Norths will be boosted by the addition of Pat Byron for the upcoming season, with the former Wests head coach heading to the northern suburbs as both the Director of Rugby and the assistant coach in first grade.